-The St. Croix National Scenic Riverway plans to conduct four prescribed burns in the Riverway corridor in spring 2008.
-These burns may take place between April 16 and 23, depending on weather conditions.
+ST. CROIX FALLS, Wisconsin: The St. Croix National Scenic Riverway plans to conduct four prescribed burns in the Riverway corridor in the spring of 2016.
+These burns may take place April 18 - May 20, depending on weather conditions.
 The National Park Service (NPS) is conducting these prescribed fires to improve prairie and savanna habitat along the St. Croix and Namekagon rivers.

 The areas to be burned are: